tomrf/mikrofraim/readme.md

 ## License

-Mikrofraim is licensed under a BEERWARE license scheme
+Mikrofraim is licensed under the Modified BSD License (The 3-Clause BSD License)

 ## Sponsored by